grotius-cnc/3dArc_3dArc_Intersections/README.md

 A general algoritme to find 3d intersections.
 Why general?

- - This algo can be combined with other primitive types easely as long as the primitive type can be splitted up chunks.
+ - This algo can be modified or expanded to include 3d-intersections with other primitive types.

 # Who is the creator of this algoritme?
 Cyberdyne Skynet.